whatheheckisthis/Save-A-Life/README.md

 In demonstrating the capabilities of our model, we've employed hyper-realistic images to showcase the integration of Mask R-CNN with our Hidden Markov Models (HMM).
 The following walkthrough details how our solution processes these images to provide meaningful outputs, useful for road safety applications.

 # Introduction
 Our system leverages advanced computer vision and machine learning technologies to enhance driver safety.
 We integrate Mask R-CNN, a state-of-the-art object detection model, with our HMM framework.
-This combination allows us to detect and segment objects in real-time, providing insights that can significantly improve our lane detection and driver monitoring capabilities.
+This combination allows us to detect and segment objects in real time, providing insights that can significantly improve our lane detection and driver monitoring capabilities.

 # Implementation Overview
 1. Mask R-CNN Integration